-In November 2018 Hellenic Petroleum SA refinanced a \notin 400 million syndicated bond loan with a new facility of the same principal amount maturing in 2 years which has a 1 year extension option.
-The outstanding amount of the loan as at 31 December 2019 was \notin 225 million.
+In December 2020, Hellenic Petroleum S.A. refinanced a €400 million syndicated bond loan with a new facility of the same principal amount maturing in 2 years which has a 1-year extension option.
+The outstanding amount of the loan as at 31 December 2020 was €385 million.

-3. Bond loan €300 million maturing in February 2021
+Bond loan €300 million maturing in December 2023

-In January 2015 Hellenic Petroleum S.A. issued a \notin 200 million revolving bond loan facility with a tenor of 3 years.
-The facility was refinanced in February 2018 for an increased amount of \notin 300 million and a new tenor of 3 years.
-The outstanding amount of the loan as at 31 December 2019 was \notin 300 million.
+In January 2015, Hellenic Petroleum S.A. issued a €200 million revolving bond loan facility with a tenor of 3 years.
+The facility was refinanced in February 2018 for an increased amount of €300 million and a tenor of 3 years.
+The facility was refinanced prior to its maturity date in December 2020 for an increased principal amount of €400 million and a tenor of 3 years, in light with the Group's liquidity risk management strategy to convert part of its short term uncommitted credit facilities to committed medium term facilities.
+The outstanding amount of the loan as at 31 December 2020 was €280 million.